Skip to main content

 DBT exists on a spectrum in clinical practice.
 At one end, you have therapists who’ve read about DBT, attended a weekend workshop, or learned a few skills they sprinkle into sessions.
 This is often called DBT-informed therapy.
 At the other end, you have programs that deliver the full DBT model as it was developed and validated by research — what’s called comprehensive DBT.

-The distinction matters because the research supporting DBT’s effectiveness was conducted using comprehensive DBT — all four modes, delivered by trained teams, with specific structure and accountability built in.
+This distinction matters significantly because the research supporting DBT’s effectiveness was conducted using comprehensive DBT — all four modes, delivered by trained teams, with specific structure and accountability built in.
 When components are removed or diluted, there’s no guarantee the outcomes will match what the research shows.

 What Comprehensive DBT Includes